Meet The Bagheteers

 To the best of our knowledge she’s had three previous owners and completed at least one Transatlantic circuit.

 She was designed by the famous naval architect Laurent Giles.
-An example of his work is Wanderer III, the 30’ sloop in which Eric and Susan Hiscock circumnavigated and whose book Around the World in Wanderer III has helped inspire our voyage.
+An example of his work is Wanderer III, the 30’ sloop in which Eric and Susan Hiscock circumnavigated and whose book Around the World in Wanderer III inspired our voyage.
 The Laurent Giles design philosophy is that a yacht should have ‘the utmost docility and sureness of manoeuvring at sea, in good or bad weather’.
 His boats were designed to maintain a steady course with minimal action by the helmsman, but respond instantly to the helm if the need arose.

 Bagheera’s hull shape certainly gives her a sea kindly motion and she is well suited to ocean voyaging.